srijithbalakrishnan/dreaminsg-integrated-model/README.md

-# InfraRisk: A simulation tool for analyzing interdependent infrastructure networks
+# InfraRisk: A simulation tool interdependent infrastructure simulation

 A Python -based model to simulate the cascading failures in interdependent urban water-power-transportation networks.